Particular/docs.particular.net/nservicebus/nhibernate/outbox.md

 The [Outbox](/nservicebus/outbox) feature requires persistence in order to store the messages and enable deduplication.

-## Extra tables created by the NHibernate Outbox persistence
+## Tables created by the NHibernate Outbox persistence

 To keep track of duplicate messages, the NHibernate implementation of Outbox requires the creation of `OutboxRecord` table.

+partial:customizing

 ## Deduplication record lifespan